Understanding Alzheimer’s Risk: Causes, Prevention, and the Promise of Hyperbaric Oxygen

 Technology is a fascinating and ever-changing tool of human creation.
 Like any tool, it can be used to confer great benefits, but used improperly has the potential to cause harm.
 As the pace of life quickens, it’s more important than ever to slow down, stay aware, and focus on balance.

 It’s no secret that negative thoughts are related to mental health conditions like depression and anxiety; in fact they’re pretty much required for diagnosis.
-It’s also known that depression and anxiety can increase your risk for dementia, including Alzheimer’s disease.
+We also know that depression and anxiety can increase your risk for dementia, including Alzheimer’s disease.

 Of course, not all negative thinking leads to depression.
-There’s nothing inherently detrimental about negative thoughts–everyone needs to have some negative thoughts in the everyday course of life.
+There’s nothing inherently detrimental about negative thoughts — everyone needs to have some negative thoughts on occasion.
 We’re biologically equipped to handle a certain amount of negativity.

 But as with most systems, it works under tight parameters.
 Taxing the system can throw it off balance.
 And when we get stuck in depressed rumination or anxious worry loops, we put ourselves at risk for physical health effects.

-It was already known that there was a relationship between depression or anxiety and dementia, but the direction of the relationship wasn’t clear; dementia could cause depression, or a third factor could affect them both.
+Although researchers have been aware of a relationship between depression or anxiety and dementia, the direction of the relationship wasn’t clear.
+Did depression or dementia come first?
+Or was there a third factor that affected them both?

-In a recent study looking at the effects of negative thinking on cognition, nearly 300 people aged 55 and over were tested and monitored over a two-year period.
+In a recent study examining the effects of negative thinking on cognition, nearly 300 people aged 55 and over were tested and monitored over two years.
 Researchers measured cognitive skills such as attention, spatial cognition, language, and memory, as well as physical markers for cognitive decline.
 These markers included tau and amyloid proteins; higher levels of these proteins have been observed in patients with Alzheimer’s Disease (AD).

 These cognitive factors were measured against the tendency to engage in repetitive negative thinking (RNT).
 The researchers found that RNT was causally associated with:

-This study squares well with research that emerged in 2015 on the theory of Cognitive Debt.
-Depression, anxiety, PTSD, and more may contribute to cognitive decline and memory issues over a long, cumulative process.
+This study squares well with research that emerged in 2015 on the theory of “cognitive debt“.
+Depression, anxiety, PTSD, and other factors may contribute to cognitive decline and memory issues over a long, cumulative process.

-The researchers proposed the theory of cognitive debt to explain how negative thinking can lead to cognitive decline.
+The researchers proposed the theory of cognitive debt to explain how our thoughts and behaviors can lead to cognitive decline.
 They recognized that several related, but distinct, conditions (depression, anxiety, life stress, neuroticism, sleep disturbances, and PTSD) all shared increased risk factors for dementia.

 But what precisely do they all have in common?
-The answer is Repetitive Negative Thinking (RNT).
+The answer is Repetitive Negative Thinking.

 The authors defined the term RNT to include both rumination (negative thoughts regarding past events) as well as worrying (typically future-related thoughts).
 They emphasized that the repetitive and negative nature of the thoughts, NOT their temporal nature, was key to the association.